5HT/DependentLinearPi/README.md

   **finite DLπ types**.
 * [FinLabels](SessionTypes/FinLabels) contains the encoding of
   non-dependent, labeled session types with n-ary branches and choices.
-Labels are elements of `Fin n` data type.
+Labels are elements of the `Fin n` data type.
 * [LinearLogic](SessionTypes/LinearLogic) contains the encoding of
   dependent session types *à la* [Toninho, Caires & Pfenning 2011](https://doi.org/10.1145/2003476.2003499).
 These session